Tap To Call

 Another key factor is that the bar was negligent in serving the alcohol.
 This means that either the establishment knew that the drinker was underage, could tell the patron was intoxicated, or simply neglected to bother checking ID.
 It’s essential to demonstrate this in court to get compensation.

-When you get injured by the actions of a drunk driver and you need to prove that the bar may have been liable, you need the services of a qualified and experienced car accident attorney.
-Lewis & Keller have years of experience gathering evidence to prove negligence in car accident claims, and in getting justice and full compensation for our clients.
-Give us a call for a free case evaluation today.
+When you get into an auto accident because of a drunk driver who was under the age of 21, you need the services of a qualified and experienced car accident lawyer in Winston-Salem.
+Lewis & Keller’s team of attorneys has years of experience in handling a wide variety of car accident claims and getting justice for our clients.
+Give us a call or fill out the below form for a free case evaluation today.